seanredmond/metonic/README.md

     >>> metonic.in_cycle("0100", "00001")
     True

-This true because "0100" matches as segment in "00001" treated as a ring:
+This true because "0100" matches a segment in "00001" treated as a ring:

     0000100001
 	   0100

 If you test against an iterable, the test will be repeated for each member of the iterable.
-The result will be a tuple of cycles for which there is a match, an emtpy tuple if there are no matches:
+The result will be a tuple of cycles for which there is a match, an empty tuple if there are no matches:

     >>> metonic.in_cycle("0010101", metonic.cycle_set())
     ('0010010010010010101',)